 This study shows the annual change in compensation among the same sample of survey respondents.
 In other words, respondents were asked about their compensation both in 2017 and 2018.
 This study does not compare this year’s survey respondents to last year’s respondents.
 As a result, the 2017 compensation figures in the chart above are different from those reported in last year’s 2017 Compensation and Benefits study.
 This reflects that a different sample of buyers took this year’s survey.

-Download a complimentary preview of the study here with key highlights from the research.
 The full report, 2018 Compensation and Benefits: A Survey of Buyers in the Business Travel Industry, is available free of charge exclusively to GBTA members by clicking here and non-members may purchase the report through GBTA by emailing email@example.com.